S-Kulibaba/keepsolid-practice/README.md

 # Website Documentation

 This website is a single-page application (SPA) with dynamic content loading and support for multiple languages.
 Below is an overview of the site structure and a description of the main sections.
+Link: https://keep-solid-practice-kulibaba.netlify.app

 ---